Types of Trade Orders

 It enables you to enter a trade as soon as possible, regardless of the price it gets filled at.

-When you enter a market order, you are basically instructing your broker, "Enter a trade immediately at the best available price".
+When you enter a market order, you are basically instructing your broker, "Enter a trade immediately at whatever price I can get".

-In this sense, a market order prioritizes urgency over execution price.
+In this sense, a market order prioritizes urgency over trade execution price.

 A limit order is somewhat the opposite of a market order.